Monday thru Sunday 9:30am to 5:00pm, last entry at 4pm.

 A highlight of Flamingo Gardens, the lush area showcases Caribbean Flamingos amidst their naturalistic environment of tropical vegetation and sparkling waterfalls.
 Children will delight in feeding the Flamingos!

 The Everglades Wildlife Sanctuary at Flamingo Gardens has one of the most successful otter breeding programs in the United States.
 Otters at Flamingo Gardens have produced over 34 offspring since the program started in 1989.
 These otters have been released into the wild or sent to other breeding programs at sanctuaries across the US.
 Come see Fast Eddie, Patches, Spanky and our newest addition, Bella, swim and play in their new habitat which opened in 2016.
 Read more about the new Otter Habitat...

 PANTHER & BOBCAT HABITATS

 A highlight of the sanctuary, the naturalistic habitats are home to permanently injured big cats which could not otherwise survive in the wild.

-Among birds in the Parrot Aviary located in the entry courtyard are an African Grey, White Eyed Conures, Cockatoos, and Macaws which have been rescued or adopted by the sanctuary.
+Among birds in the Parrot Aviary located in the Arboretum are Quaker parrots, Sun Conures, Cockatoos, Macaws, and a Toucan which have been rescued or adopted by the sanctuary.

 A Rookery is a roosting, nesting, or breeding ground for seabirds.
 Here visitors will see storks, cranes, swans, geese and other water fowl as well as hundreds of ibis and other free flighted birds which fly in every night to roost or build nests.